dotnet/runtime/docs/design/coreclr/botr/guide-for-porting.md

     the runtime supports a managed to managed abi as well as 3 separate native abis for interop, but this scheme is generally not recommended.)
 See the [CLR-ABI](clr-abi.md) document for how the existing architectures work.
-When defining the behavior of a new processor architecture abi for CoreCLR, we must maintain that
+When defining the behavior of a new processor architecture abi for CoreCLR, we must maintain that:

-    1. The this pointer is always passed in the same register regardless of other parameters
+    1. The this pointer is always passed in the same register regardless of other parameters.

     2. Various stub types will require an extra “secret” parameter.
 Perf details typically drive exactly where these are placed.